MockingbirdME/game_md/Dev's D20 version/core rules.md

 #### Jump
 **Action Points:**
 **Stamina Cost:**
+#### Glide
+**Action Points:** 1
+**Stamina Cost:** 1
+Requires trait or equipment that allows this action.
+If the action completes with the character still in the air they must continue to spend action points on this action or they will fall the remaining distance.
+The character falls 5 hexes and may move horizontally up to 10 hexes plus twice their rank in the *fly secondary skill (personal movement)*.

 ### Melee Actions
 Unless stated otherwise in the action description taking a melee action adds one level of disadvantage to all other skill checks the character makes this turn.